-The Company entered into an intercompany loan, which remains outstanding at the end of the year.
-During the year £1.35m (2021: £2.75m) of loan principal was repaid.
+The Company has entered into an intercompany loan, which remains outstanding at the end of the year.
+During the year £4.1m (2022: £1.35m) of loan principal was repaid.
 The loan was established for the group to fund the acquisition of Dent Wizard Ventures Limited, a cosmetic and alloy wheel insurance repairer, which provided the group with end-to-end control of the customer experience.
 The Company believes that sufficient liquidity and dividend capacity exists within the group to fund the loan and ensure its recoverability.